-Litigation is costly, time-consuming, stressful, and rarely results in outcomes that benefit both parties.
-By contrast, mediation offers a much more "humane" process that is usually cheaper, and overall, more supportive.
+Litigation is costly, time-consuming, and stressful, and rarely results in outcomes that benefit both parties.
+By contrast, mediation offers a much more "humane" process that is usually cheaper and more supportive.

 The same cannot necessarily be said for litigation!

-Plus, companies and organizations are increasingly motivated to hire mediators—in order to avoid the cost, negative publicity, and general distress caused by dragging disputes through the court.
+Plus, companies and organizations are increasingly motivated to hire mediators to avoid the cost, negative publicity, and general distress caused by dragging disputes through the court.